-At Handsworth Grammar School the principle of democracy is consistently reinforced, with the democratic process being employed for important decisions within the school.
+At King Edward VI Handsworth Grammar School for Boys the principle of democracy is consistently reinforced, with the democratic process being employed for important decisions within the school.
 Interviews include a student panel and a student led tour and the students involved then feedback to the selection panel prior to appointment.
 For our School Council, students have to nominate themselves and be elected, akin to the British electoral system.
 The School Council feedback directly to the Deputy Head teacher.
 The principles of democracy are also explored in subjects such as History and Religious Studies as well as in tutor time and assemblies.

 The rule of law

 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced through the action of our school.
 We have a strong set of school rules that students themselves have played a part in setting through our School Council.
 The laws of the land, particularly school rules, to deal with attendance, punctuality and behaviour are promoted through tutor time, school assemblies, enrichment programme, houses and lessons.
 Students are taught the values and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service are regular parts of our calendar and help reinforce this message.